-It can be super frustrating when you’re making progress on your debt reduction and then Bam! something comes up.
+It can be super frustrating when you’re working on debt reduction, but it seems like something always comes up.
 Of course it’s even more frustrating if you’re not able to send as much to debt as you’d like because things keep coming up, or if you’re falling behind.

 Don’t you wish there was a way to prevent all that?